 is home to 8 teens in New Orleans, providing safety, food, rides to school, clothing, and mentoring until they go off to college.
 In December 2021, LTK brought the boys' house and girls' house each a live Christmas tree & holiday decorations, and showered both houses with Christmas gifts for each of the kids in residence.

 Juvenile Justice Awareness Day 2021

 is the annual outreach event hosted by Orleans Juvenile Court.
 LTK was an official sponsor of the event in 2021, where we distributed hundreds of child abuse prevention flyers, dozens of copies of the children' book My Body Belongs to Me, by Larissa Rhone & Tina Foster.
 Also at that event, we gave out 300 single-use toiletry kits and over 30 t-shirts.
 (Plus TONS of Halloween candy.)

 Our most expensive and powerful impact is through our Counseling Scholarship Program.
 We refer kids and adults who need to process abusive experiences to experienced counselors in our local network and provide funding for an initial set of 10 counseling sessions.
 The number of sessions may be expanded if progress is being made and the financial need persists.

-We have sponsored EIGHT Counseling Scholarship recipients so far.
+We have sponsored TEN Counseling Scholarship recipients so far.